Call for Papers – FPGA 2022

 During paper submission, all author(s) conflicts must be registered with all possible program committee members.
 Conflicts are defined as all relationships that would prevent a reviewer from objectively evaluating the submitted work.
-This includes, but is not limited to, having within the past 5 years: 1) co-authored a publication, 2) shared a funding award, and 3) shared at least one institutional affiliation.
+This includes, but is not limited to, having within the past 5 years, 1) co-authored a publication, or 2) shared a funding award, and 3) shared at least one institutional affiliation.
 Note: if a conflict is declared (or left undeclared) in an attempt to manipulate the review process, the submission may be rejected.
-In the situation where the potential conflict is with the program chair, please contact the program chair well before the submission deadline.

 For more information about the ACM Conflict of Interest Policy, see: https://www.acm.org/publications/policies/conflict-of-interest